pirtleshell/lwt/README.md

 You feel that you won't learn much by translating dumb sentences or using grammar books?
 Learning With Texts offers you the possibility to learn by reading texts in your target language.
 Concept: when you don't know a word in a text, just click it.
 We show you the translation, and you will have regular tests to remember it.
 Ready to go?

-> [!NOTE]
-> HugoFara: I don't plan to continue developping LWT on a regular basis.
-While I may keep maintaining for fun, I recommend [jzohrab/lute-v3](https://github.com/jzohrab/lute-v3) as the main target for development effort in the LWT software family.

 > [!IMPORTANT]
 > **THIS IS A THIRD PARTY VERSION**.
 This version is not the official one, and brings many improvements and new features.